-The Intex Mariner 4 Inflatable Boat Set — an inexpensive but large and durable raft — offers the best bang for your buck that I’ve ever seen in an inflatable raft.
+The Intex Mariner 4 Inflatable Boat Set is an inexpensive but large and surprisingly durable raft.
+In fact, it offers the best bang for your buck that I’ve ever seen in an inflatable raft.

 The Intex Mariner 4 is what I call a mid-quality raft.
 I wouldn’t trust the Intex Mariner 4 for whitewater rafting, but it’s also far more durable than the cheap little inflatables you can find all over the place.
 You can fish from the Intex Mariner 4 without worrying that a stray hook set on a missed fish is going to rocket your lure back at you and pop your boat.
 Plus, the Intex Mariner 4 has a packable-but-hard floor, which gives it a whole new level of stability for a raft that flirts with an amazing price point.